Roscommon county football team: History

 In 2010, Roscommon captured their 20th Senior Connacht football title.
 In the first round they defeated London in Ruislip 0-14 to 0-6.
 In the semi-final played in Dr Hyde Park Roscommon beat Leitrim 1-13 to 0-11.
 In the final played in McHale Park, Roscommon overcame favourites Sligo on a scoreline of 0-14 to 0-13.
 Roscommon were subsequently beaten in the All-Ireland Quarter-final in Croke Park by Cork 1-16 to 0-10.

 Roscommon made their return to Division 1 of the National Football League in 2016 and enjoyed a successful campaign picking up wins against Kerry, Cork, Donegal and Down, before losing a League semi-final to Kerry at Croke Park.
 However, they endured a disappointing Championship.
 A draw against Galway in the Connacht Final in terrible conditions brought them to a replay in Castlebar, where Roscommon went on to lose by 11 points.
 They exited the All-Ireland Championship with a 4th round Qualifier loss to Clare.

 Roscommon were subsequently relegated from Division 1 of the League in 2017 after losing all but 1 of their games.
 In 2018 Roscommon were promoted back to Division 1 by topping the Division 2 group and winning the Division 2 title in Croke Park against Cavan.

 Roscommon beat Galway in the 2017 Connacht Senior Football Championship final on a scoreline of 2-15 to 0-12.
 It was Roscommon's 23rd Connacht SFC final win, a first since 2010 and a first at Pearse Stadium since 1978.

 On 5 September 2018 after three years in charge Kevin McStay stepped down as Roscommon manager.
 "I feel I have brought the team as far as I can at this stage and a new voice and direction is now required", he said on his departure.
 Anthony Cunningham, former Galway hurler and hurling manager took over from McStay.
 Roscommon won the Connacht title in Cunningham's maiden year at the helm, defeating Galway in Salthill to claim their 23rd JJ Nestor Cup.

 Galway lost the 2019 Connacht SFC final to Roscommon at Pearse Stadium, despite Roscommon being behind by five points at half-time.

 2025 resume on overseas

-Roscommon's 2020 Connacht SFC quarter-final game against London did not occur due to COVID-19 with New York in 2021 also not occurring, rescheduled for 2026.
-On Saturday 5 April 2025, Roscommon beat London by 2-26 to 0-13 easier win then previous 3 fixtures in 2005, 2010 & 2015 there margin was close.
+Roscommon's 2020 Connacht SFC quarter-final game against London did not occur due to COVID-19 with New York in 2021 also not occurring.
+On Saturday 5 April 2025, Roscommon beat London by 2-26 to 0-13 easier win then previous 3 fixtures in 2005, 2010 and 2015 there margin was close.
+On Sunday 12 April 2026, Roscommon beat New York by 5-22 to 1-10 their easiest win since they hosted London in 1980 there was 10 points in the 2001 fixture, 2006 fixture 8 points, 2011 fixture 16 points and 2016 fixture had just 1 point.
+If overseas games remain on rotation next London fixture will be in 2030 and New York in 2031.

-On September 9, 2025 a Connacht council meeting was held that Roscommon will go to the Big Apple to host New York in the 2026 Connacht football championship.